“A taste older than meat, older than wine. A taste as old as cold water.” (Laurence Durrell, Prospero’s Cell, 1945)

 - The name and the address of the producer must be mentioned;

 - Avoid the private label if the exact origin is not mentioned.

 - Chose the product that was packed at its place of origin (if it was packed somewhere else, it means it was transported in bulk and it is very likely the product to have undergone oxidation);

 - Check the expiry date: the natural products do not last forever!
 Olive oil is well preserved 18 months after packaging.

-- The labeling “cold pressed” or “by mechanical ways only” are an extra guarantee of high quality;
+- The labeling “cold-pressed” or “by mechanical ways only” is an extra guarantee of high quality;

 - Organic extra virgin olive oil is a better choice;